alainncls/insights-js/docs/README.md

 This library allows you to track events in the browser and see them aggregated in our admin interface.

+**New feature**: visits from "bad" robots/user agents are not tracked anymore, according to the list available [here](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/_generator_lists/bad-user-agents.list).

 ## Getting Started

 ### With npm or yarn: